Actindo-AG/Documentation/Fulfillment/Integration/01a_Fiege.md

 ![Fiege connection](../../Assets/Screenshots/Fulfillment/Settings/Connections/Fiege/Connections.png "[Fiege connection]")

-1. Click the Fiege connection to be edited in the list of connections.
+1. Click the Fiege connection to be configured in the list of connections.
 The *Edit connection* view is displayed.
 By default, the *Credentials* tab is selected.

     ![Edit connection credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/Fiege/EditConnectionCredentials.png "[Edit connection credentials]")